Spring 2013

 B-2, points the pierced clerk, below

 Drinks and Smokes.
-You're a dear,
+You're a dear, she says,

 and shuffles in that general direction,